lagom/lagom.github.io/src/blog/lagom-1-4-10.md

 The Lagom team has released Lagom 1.4.10.

-This release upgrades Play (and transitively upgrades Akka and Akka HTTP) and Scala..
+This release upgrades Play (and transitively upgrades Akka and Akka HTTP) and Scala.

 ## Highlights